marciaj-sp1/HealDB/readme.md

     ```bash
     python src/interoperability/rdf_schema/main_rdf_schema.py
     ```
 - **`create_mini_healdb_rdf_schema.py`**
-  - Purpose: Generates a simplified RDF schema (`healdb_mini.ttl`) that includes classes, properties, and instances from the HealDB database, focusing on active ingredients, their external identifiers, types of identifiers, medications, regulatory categories, and therapeutic classes.
-It provides a minimal but comprehensive representation of HealDB, supporting interoperability use cases and SPARQL queries.
+  - Purpose: Generates a simplified RDF schema (`healdb_mini.ttl`) with classes, properties, and instances based on selected HealDB tables, focused on semantic integration of active ingredients, external identifiers, medications, regulatory categories, and therapeutic classes.
   - Key Processes:
-    - Defines RDF classes, datatype and object properties for the entities: Active Ingredients, External Identifiers, Identifier Types, Medications, Regulatory Categories, and Therapeutic Classes.
+    - Defines RDF classes and properties (datatype and object) for core entities: Active Ingredients, External Identifiers, Identifier Types, Medications, Therapeutic Classes, and Regulatory Categories.
-    - Converts HealDB data into RDF triples, instantiating classes and their relationships based on data fetched from MySQL tables such as  `hd_active_ingredient`, `hd_active_ingredient_ext_id`, `hd_type_ext_id`, `hd_medication`, `hd_medication_active_ingredient`, `hd_therapeutic_class`, and `hd_regulatory_category`.
-    - Creates object properties to link Active Ingredients to Therapeutic Classes via Medications.
+    - Extracts data from selected MySQL tables and generates RDF triples representing entities and their relationships.
-    - Defines ``owl:sameAs`` links for external IDs of type ChEBI and ATC, enhancing linkage with external ontologies.
+    - Establishes `owl:sameAs` links for external IDs (ChEBI, ATC, PubChem) to ensure alignment with biomedical ontologies.
-    - Generates and saves the output as `healdb_mini.ttl`, used in interoperability use cases and SPARQL queries.
+    - Outputs the simplified RDF file (`healdb_mini.ttl`) used in SPARQL queries and interoperability scenarios.

 - **`create_healdb_rdf_schema.py`**
-  - Purpose: Converts the DDL files of HealDB's relational database into a complete RDF schema written in Turtle (.ttl) format.
+  - Purpose: Converts the SQL DDL definitions of the HealDB relational schema into a complete RDF schema in Turtle (.ttl) format.
   - Key Processes:
-    - Reads DDL´s sql files from the folder defined by ```PATHS ["healdb_ddls"]```.
+    - Reads DDL´s SQL files from the folder defined by `PATHS["healdb_ddls"]`.
     - Parses CREATE TABLE statements to extract columns, data types, and foreign keys.
     - Maps SQL elements to OWL constructs:
-      - Tables → ```owl:Class```
+      - Tables → `owl:Class`
-      - Columns → ```owl:DatatypeProperty```
+      - Columns → `owl:DatatypeProperty`
-      - Foreign keys → ```owl:ObjectProperty```
+      - Foreign keys → `owl:ObjectProperty`
     - Automatically generates labels for classes and properties based on naming patterns (e.g., id_ → hasID_, nm_ → hasName_).
-    - Writes the ontology to a file: ```healdb_complete.ttl``` in the directory defined by ```PATHS["output_rdf_schema"]```.
+    - Saves the resulting RDF schema to `healdb_complete.ttl`, without instantiating data, for ontology-based modeling and future SPARQL extensions.

     - **Note:** This script generates only the RDF schema (classes and properties), without populating it with data from the tables.
 Future steps may use this structure to instantiate individuals.